 What else can you get with Monzo Premium?

 Your metal card works like a hot coral Monzo card, but it comes with lots of other useful things.

-You also get extensive phone insurance, and worldwide travel insurance for you and your partner or family.
+You also get extensive phone insurance, and worldwide travel insurance for you and your family.
+By family, AXA means partners and dependent children up to 19 years old (or 21 if in full time education).
+They’re only covered if they’re travelling with you.
+Exclusions apply, please read the Ts&Cs.
 As well as 1.50%/1.49% AER/Gross (variable) interest on up to £2,000 in your balance and regular Pots, and much, much more.

 All for just £15 a month, with a 6 month minimum term.
 And you have to be aged 18–69 to get Monzo Premium.